Adult Development and Ageing

 Drewery, W. & Claiborne, L. Bird (2014).
 Human Development: Family, place, culture (2nd ed.).
 Sydney: McGraw-Hill.

-Please note that this paper presumes knowledge of the introductory lifespan material taught in HDCO100 Human Development, which is a prerequisite to this course.
-If you have not done this prerequisite paper for any reason, or cannot remember the material, you would be well advised to refer to one or both of the above books as required.
+(Please note that this paper presumes knowledge of the introductory lifespan material taught in HMDEV100 Lifespan Development or TEEDU102 Learning & Development Across the Lifespan, which is a prerequisite to this course.
+If you have not done this prerequisite paper for any reason, or cannot remember the material, you would be well advised to refer to one or both of the above books as required).

 The course will run exclusively online throughout Semester A. There will be no required face to face meetings for the course.
 However, students who live near one another are encouraged to form your own study groups (you can use the Social Forum online to arrange this if you wish).